 - Abnormal pulse rate

-- An increase in pain, swelling, and tenderness around the seroma
+- An increase in pain, swelling, redness, and/or tenderness around the seroma

 - Pus or bloody drainage from the seroma or incision site